jhpyle/docassemble/_docs/modifiers.md

 any object of type [`Individual`], it can get an answer by asking this question.

+If your interview needs a definition for `user.is_defendant`, where `user` is an object of type `Individual`, **docassemble** will first look for a question that offers to define `user.is_defendant`.
+If no such question exists, it will then look for a question that offers to defined `x.is_defendant`, where the `generic object` is [`Individual`].
+If no such question exists, it will look for `generic object` questions for the parent types of [`Individual`].
+The variables that will be sought, in the order in which they will be sought, are:

+* `user.is_defendant`
+* `x.is_defendant` where `generic object` is [`Individual`].
+* `x.is_defendant` where `generic object` is [`Person`].
+* `x.is_defendant` where `generic object` is [`DAObject`].

+This way, you can provide layers of `generic object` blocks to handle special cases as well as general cases, based on the object type.
+For example, suppose your interview uses objects of type [`Individual`], [`Organization`], and [`Person`].
+An [`Individual`] is a special type of [`Person`], and an [`Organization`] is also a special type of [`Person`].
+Suppose you have a general way of asking for a mailing address ("What is so-and-so's address?"), but you want to have a special way of asking the question if you need the mailing address of an [`Organization`] (e.g., "What is ABC Incorporated's primary place of business?").
+You would write a question with `generic object:
+Person` for the general case, and a question with `generic object:
+Organization` for the special case.
+The general question would be used for objects of type [`Individual`] and [`Person`], and the special question would be used for objects of type [`Organization`].

+You can also use `generic object` [`code`] blocks in a [fallback] arrangement to capture special cases within object types.
+Suppose you have a function `retrieve_ein()` that can automatically determine an organization's Employer Identification Number (EIN), but only for organizations organized as non-profits.
+For organizations not organized as non-profits, you will need to ask the user for the EIN.
+You could use the following two blocks to accomplish this:

+{% highlight yaml %}
+generic object: Organization
+question: |
+  What is the EIN of ${ x }?
+fields:
+  - EIN: x.ein
+---
+generic object: Organization
+code: |
+  if x.tax_status == '501c3':
+    x.ein = retrieve_ein(x.name)
+{% endhighlight %}

+Whenever the `.ein` of an organization is needed, the [`code`] block will be run, but the attribute will not be set if the organization is not a non-profit.
+In that case, **docassemble** will notice that the attribute is still not defined, and it will "fall back" to the [`question`] that asks the user to manually enter the EIN.

+As explained in the [fallback] section of the documentation, the order of these two blocks matters; the [`code`] block will be tried first only if it appears later in the [YAML] file.

 # <a name="role"></a>The `role` of the question

 {% highlight yaml %}